Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 9. Patres Familias

-The title of "Pater Familias" may be conferred onto select Active Members.
+The title of "Pater Familias" may be conferred onto select Active Members to act as head of their household, regardless of sex, gender, or gender identity.

+Responsibilities include:

+* Performing the religious rites for the household
+* Teaching the children of the house in the ways of the Religio Romana
+* Honoring the Lar Familias, Penates, and Vesta

-Qualifications and requirements for such title shall be outlined in the Bylaws.
+Other qualifications and responsibilities for such title shall be outlined in the Bylaws.

 ## 10. Prohibited Activities